 A credit card lets you make purchases using a credit limit, a pre-approved amount of money.
 It’s money you borrow from your bank or credit union and have to pay back with added interest.

 Not all plastic is created equal.
-For many young spenders, learning about finance is a trail-by-fire experience.
+For many young spenders, learning about finance is a trial-by-fire experience.
 Understanding the difference between debit and credit cards could mean all the difference in someone’s financial future.

-Help manage the conversation with teens using a Roots Checking debit card.
+Help manage the conversation with teens using a Growth Checking debit card.
 They can learn about healthy money habits with the safety of parental control.